thinkhr-code/developer-hub/README.md

 #### Recommended for all Configurations

 * My Account - Enables 'My Profile' which allows users to modify their account information.
-* Partner Resources - Enables the **Resources** tab with collateral, risk, and safety resources.
 * System Administration - Provides Broker/RE admins access to the system administration console for managing customers, users and configurations (Brokers only).